altbdoor/today-i-learned/topics/Change to Bash in MacOS.md

 ### Funky shell environment?

-This was not a thing for me with my old Macbook, but after this far in, Bash is still not fully working.
+This was not a thing for me with my old Intel Macbook, but after this far in, Bash is still not fully working in the M2 Macbook.

-It would appear that we need to run `brew shellenv` for Bash to work properly.
+It would appear that we need to run `brew shellenv` [for Bash to work properly](https://stackoverflow.com/a/65505326).

 ```sh
 # i added these into my global .bash_profile